brendannee/noobgallery/README.md

 ## Image Metadata

 If an image has an XMP `Title` set, this will be used as the photo title.
-The XMP `description` will be used as the photo description.
-If this information isn't set, no title or description will be shown.
+The XMP `Description` will be used as the photo description.
+If this information isn't set, no title or description will be show.

+Want to add metadata to a photo manually with the command line?
+Use [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) to do:

+    exiftool -XMP:Title="The Eiffel Tower" -XMP:Description="A nice description of this" /path/to/your/image.jpg

 ## Preprocessing and running locally